mikebluestein/Tasky_Couchbase/README.md

 The final step is to display the completion status of each task on the home screen.

-Each row in the task list is rendered via calls to the GetView method of TaskListAdapter.cs file in the Adapters folder.
+Each row in the task list is rendered via calls to the GetView method of the TaskListAdapter class.
 We need to alter the code to use a CheckedTextView and then set the Checked property.
 To do this replace the custom TaskListItem layout with the SimpleListItemCheck layout:

 	var view = (convertView ??
 	    context.LayoutInflater.Inflate(